maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 The `true` condition is always evaluated to true.
 You can use it at the end of a list of nodes to catch any requests that did not match any of the previous conditions.

-The `message` expression is used in to trigger node if the MaxBot receives the *any type of message* from the user, i.e. text message, image file, button click, etc. This is the opposite of `rpc` methods, which are called by integrations and not by users.
+The `message` expression is used in to trigger node if the MaxBot receives the *any type of message* from the user, i.e. text message, image file, button click, etc. This is the opposite of [`RPC`](/design-guides/rpc) (remote procedure call) methods, which are called by integrations and not by users.

 ```yaml
 - condition: message